Need To Make Modifications To Your Divorce Order?

 We understand that as life changes, the conditions of your divorce contract may also need to change.
 Let us help you make adjustments that are truly beneficial to you and your loved ones.

 For more information on whether you qualify for a modification and where to begin, contact our Cartersville office today.
-Call 770-383-1433 or email us to schedule a free consultation with attorney Christina R. Jenkins.
+Call 770-383-1433 or email us to schedule a consultation with attorney Christina R. Jenkins.
 Get trusted guidance for all matters concerning family law and more here.